WordPress is often the target of attacks by hackers, due to its global popularity.

 - All WordPress files and data are free of errors, optimized and backed up,

 - All WordPress software, themes and plugins are up-to-date,

 - etc …

-Security Measure #4 – Change Your Password
+Security Measure #4 – Make Sure Your Password Is Strong

-Roboform is a password tool that lets you easily create really secure passwords …
+Roboform is a password management software you can use to generate different secure login passwords …

-(Roboform is a password software you can use to generate different strong passwords)
+(Roboform is a password software that lets you easily create very secure passwords)

 The wp-config.php file allows WordPress to communicate with the database to store and retrieve data and is used to define advanced WordPress options.